Running dnaapler

 -V, --version Show the version and exit.

--i, --input PATH Path to input file in FASTA format [required]
+-i, --input PATH Path to input file in FASTA or GFA format

 -o, --output PATH Output directory [default: output.dnaapler]